-With Marvin, you’ll get a 10-year warranty on manufacturing and parts, along with a 20-year warranty on insulating glass.
+With Marvin windows, you’ll get a 10-year warranty on manufacturing and parts, along with a 20-year warranty on insulating glass.
 That’s as good as it gets among window replacement companies.

-We handle every aspect of your project.
+As a respected window installation and window replacement company in Gap, PA, we handle every aspect of your project.
 From the initial estimate, all the way through to completion, Twin Brook handles it all.
-We’ll be with your every step of the way to make sure you get the quality window installation you expect.
+We’ll be with your every step of the way to make sure you get the quality window installation or window replacement you expect.

 Your Projects Get Done Quick

-We know how frustrating it can be to watch your project linger.
+We know how frustrating it can be to watch your window installation or window replacement project linger.
 That won’t happen with Twin Brook.
 We have a full-time staff and access to sub-contractors to make sure we adequately staff your project to get it done on time.

 Your Projects Get Done Right